Scheme status and HMRC reference

 Current scheme status

-Open - New members can join the scheme.
+- New members can join the scheme.

-Closed - New members are not allowed to join the scheme.
+- New members cannot join the scheme.

-Winding up - The trustees have commenced the process of terminating the scheme with the intention of transferring all pension liabilities outside of this scheme.
+- The trustees have commenced the process of terminating the scheme with the intention of transferring all pension liabilities outside of this scheme.

 Date scheme status became applicable